netzkollektiv/easycredit-api-v3-php/docs/Api/TransactionApi.md

 Updates a transaction based on the given request

-Based on the unique TeamBank identifier, transaction's specific data is modified.
-Supports body signature.
+Based on the unique TeamBank identifier, the specific data of the transaction can be changed in the ‘PREAUTHORIZED’ status.
+Supports the body signature.

 ### Example